not so much about HOW MUCH you owe,

 WHO, WHO, WHO.

-If your debt is subject to discharge, your bankruptcy wipes out all of your debt, in whatever amount, to a listed creditor.
+If your debt is subject to discharge, your bankruptcy wipes out all of your deb to a creditor you’ve listed.
+Even if you got the amount wrong.

 It’s all about due process.
 Remember from civics class?